ZORALab/Fonts/README.md

-# Font Repo
+# Fonts
-Font Repo is a repository of fonts that are used across all ZORA agents in their offline computing system.
+Fonts is a repository of fonts that are used across all ZORA agents in their offline computing system.
 The selection of fonts are opinionated and are sourced from open licensed stores like [Google Font](https://fonts.google.com/).